Doron-Az/PipeGaming--GameProject/README.md

 ## Getting Started

-To get started with PipeGaming, you need to have Unity installed on your computer.
-You can download Unity from the official website: https://unity.com/.
-Once you have installed Unity, you can download or clone the repository to your local machine and open the project in Unity.
+To get started with PipeGaming, you will need to download or clone the repository to your local machine.

 ## How to Play